adtrace/adtrace_sdk_web/README.md

 	});
 	```

-- Use AdTrace's methods like the [angular example](angular-example)
+- Use AdTrace's methods like the [angular example][angular-example]

 [adtrace.io]:     https://adtrace.io